What Does Narcissistic Abuse Feel Like? Clue; It's Awful

 4) You feel controlled

-5) You are constantly feeling inexplicably guilty
+5) You constantly feel guilty

 6) Your stress and anxiety are off the charts